 Medium Residential comprises the relatively small proportion of the Town's housing stock devoted to multi-family, largely rental apartment housing.
-Although longstanding policy has tended to favor low-density, single-family residential use, the recent development trend has been a substantial increase in the amount of new multi-family housing.
+Although longstanding policy has tended to favor low-density, single-family residential use, recent development trends have seen a substantial increase in the amount of new multi-family housing.
 The need for higher density housing will grow along with the component of the population that will increasingly choose smaller housing types, including retirees, empty nesters, singles, and other smaller household types.

 As with the Mixed Residential category, location criteria for higher density housing include high access corridors served by public transportation, areas near commercial centers and employment concentrations, areas next to educational campuses, and areas near community facilities.
-New medium residential development should also be focused in designated mixed-use centers.
-Properly designed, medium density housing can provide a useful buffer between single family and non-residential uses.
+New medium residential development should be focused in designated commercial or mixed-use centers.
+Properly designed, medium density housing can provide a useful transition between single family and non-residential uses.